-VICTORIA PARK PORTSMOUTH
+VICTORIA PARK AT PORTSMOUTH CITY CENTRE

 Victoria Park was the first public park to be opened in Portsmouth.
 When the fortifications around Portsea were levelled, 12½ acres of land was obtained by the Corporation from the War Office for a "peoples park".
 Victoria Park was designed by Alexander McKenzie and was opened on 25th May, 1878.